-For example, if you have a two-channel master bus, then a Mono track has one input and two outputs; a Stereo track has two inputs and two outputs.
+For example, with a two-channel master bus, a Mono track has one input and two outputs; a Stereo track has two inputs and two outputs.

-If you you set Edit > Preferences > Audio > Connection of Tracks and Busses to manual, then tracks will be left disconnected by default and there will be as many outputs as there are inputs.
-It is up to you to connect them as you wish.
-This is not a particularly useful way to work unless you are doing something fairly unusual with signal routing and processing.
-It is almost always preferable to leave Ardour to make connections automatically, even if you later change some of them manually.
+If Edit > Preferences > Audio > Connection of Tracks and Busses is set to manual, then tracks will be left disconnected by default and there will be as many outputs as there are inputs.
+It is up to the user to connect them as desired.
+This is not a particularly useful way to work unless something fairly unusual is done with signal routing and processing.
+It is almost always preferable to leave Ardour make connections automatically, even if some changes are manually done later.